 Turning to PASH's third requirement, Appellants' compliance with applicable agency rules may be inferred in light of the final result: an administrative determination based on the merits, in which the Board alleged no improprieties by Appellants in the proceedings.
-Finally, the Assessment Division's election to assess Appellants' properties at a higher tax rate following the units' reclassification injured a legally cognizable interest, and accordingly gave Appellants' "standing to appeal."
+Finally, the Assessment Division's election to reclassify Appellants' properties injured a legally cognizable interest by subjecting the units to a higher tax rate, and accordingly gave Appellants "standing to appeal."